shierc/oTree/wiki/Home.md

 See the topics in the sidebar.
 Below is a summary of the steps in oTree development.

+### Note

+If you are looking for someone to program your oTree experiments for you, you can email me at chris@otree.org and I can put you in touch with someone.
+Conversely, you can also contact me if you are a developer who is experienced with oTree and want to program experiments for others.

 ### Setup

 After forking & cloning the repo: